moaxcp/graph-dsl/README.md

 The Default behavior of a graph is undirected.
 These graphs have a set of edges where only one edge can connect any two vertices.
-An undirected graph can be changed to a directed graph at any time using `DirectedGraphType`.
+An undirected graph can be changed to a directed graph at any time using the `type` method.

 ```groovy
 //lots of code